Homecoming visit of international leaders inspires Salvationists

 A resounding chorus of ‘Hallelujahs’ and ‘Amens’ reverberated throughout the Singapore, Malaysia, Myanmar and Thailand Territory

-The international leaders recreate a photograph from 2017 with members of the Singapore, Malaysia, Myanmar and Thailand Territory
+The international leaders recreate a photograph with young people

 A resounding chorus of ‘Hallelujahs’ and ‘Amens’ reverberated throughout the Singapore, Malaysia, Myanmar and Thailand Territory as General Lyndon Buckingham and Commissioner Bronwyn Buckingham commenced their much-awaited ‘homecoming’ this past week.